levihsu/OOTDiffusion/README.md

 Our paper is coming soon!

-🔥🔥 Our model checkpoints trained on VITON-HD (768 * 1024) have been released!
+🔥🔥 Our model checkpoints trained on [VITON-HD](https://github.com/shadow2496/VITON-HD) (768 * 1024) have been released!

+Checkpoints trained on [Dress Code](https://github.com/aimagelab/dress-code) (768 * 1024) will be released soon.
+Thanks for your patience ❤

 > 🤗 [Hugging Face Link](https://huggingface.co/levihsu/OOTDiffusion)<br>
 > We use checkpoints of [humanparsing](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing) and [openpose](https://huggingface.co/lllyasviel/ControlNet/tree/main/annotator/ckpts) in preprocess.
 Please refer to their guidance if you encounter relevant environmental issues<br>